halilsenaydin/f1tenth-labs/README.md

 https://github.com/halilsenaydin/f1tenth-labs/assets/70847361/de4b3025-03e0-4466-8485-09f842272aa6

 If there are obstacles on the race track, the vehicle moves as in the video below.
+As can be seen, the last obstacle in the race field cannot be overcome successfully.

 https://github.com/halilsenaydin/f1tenth-labs/assets/70847361/6860f178-9e6d-4e3d-813a-ad81969aba57